-It’s practically summer all year here, which means beaches tend to fill up fast— especially on the extra sunny days.
-While there’s nothing better than cooling off by the ocean, melting amongst droves of people is never appealing.
+It’s practically summer all year here, which means beaches tend to fill up fast— especially after a scorcher catching a sleeve tan in traffic.
+While there’s nothing better than cooling off by the ocean, melting amongst droves of people is wildly unappealing.
 So, taking a little drive and seeking out lesser-known shores is the best way to get fresh air while maintaining a safe distance from others.
 Okay, so with over ten million residents, it’s going to be tough to find a beach that’s a complete secret, but there’s still scope for the slightly quieter coves and stretches where there’s a little more sand than people.
 Whether you’re looking to surf, sunbathe, play beach volleyball or explore rocky coves, there’ll be something for you in the options below.

 Let the adventure beneath the California sunshine begin…

 Despite the name, this beach only has around 230 steps, but it’s still a fair workout, especially if you’re lugging stuff around with you.
 Although, if you’re willing to brave the steep steps, you’ll be rewarded with an idyllic white sandy stretch of beach, rock pools filled with marine life, a cave, and, of course, tide pools.
 Getting to the pools and back can be dangerous.
 Stay safe and follow the guidance of lifesavers.

 31972 Coast Hwy, Laguna Beach, CA

 This incredible beach is dotted with rock formations and rock pools—some that you’ll only discover during low tide.
 As with most (fairly) secluded beaches, you’ll need to descend an endless staircase and bring your own supplies as there aren’t any amenities on the beach.